 1986 Topps Traded Tiffany

-Barry Bonds first Topps release came in 1986 (card #11T), and because of the fact that it was his first card, many label it his rookie, which by card (and Beckett) standards would be incorrect.
+Barry Bonds was a rookie in 1986, and thus his first Topps release came in 1986 (card #11T), and because of the fact that it was his first card, many label it his rookie, which by card (and Beckett) standards would be incorrect.
 The card is actually an XRC, or “extended rookie card” because it’s from an “extended” or traded/update set.
 Other notable 1986 XRCs include Jose Canseco, Will Clark, and Bo Jackson.

 And going back to the point above, here are the backs of a Canseco Topps Traded and a Canseco Topps Traded Tiffany: